 The Laramie Foothills was one of the first places in Colorado where TNC saw the potential to make a bigger difference by looking beyond the fences of a single property and connecting to the lands around it.
 As science and conservation changed together over time, research supported the idea that species need large, connected landscapes and room to roam.

 “This was part of the evolution of conservation,” says Fishbein.

 Think globally, act locally

-Sign up to receive regular conservation updates from Colorado
+Sign up to receive monthly conservation updates from Colorado